 In Close Countries Fiedorczuk exposes the creatures' sensitivity, she discovers even brutal tarantulas are delicate and fragile, and their venom is not as dangerous as we are used to thinking.
 She seems to be saying that we create most of our fears ourselves (Instytut Książki, 23.05.2016).

-In 2017, Fiedorczuk published her book of poetry entitled Psalmy (editor’s translation: Psalms) which was awarded Wisława Szymborska’s Poetry Award in 2018.
-The new world descanted by Fiedorczuk is far from ideal and it will probably never be salved but at least it gives us some hope.
+In 2017, Fiedorczuk published her book of poetry entitled Psalmy (Psalms, trans.
+AP) which was awarded the Wisława Szymborska Poetry Award in 2018.
+The new world descanted by Fiedorczuk is far from ideal and it will probably never be saved but at least it gives us some hope.
 As Jacek Gutorow writes:

-Psalmy speaks out for the disenfranchised but also for plants, animals and landscapes.
+Psalmy speaks out for the disenfranchised but also for plants, animals, and landscapes.
 The poems mourn those who died in the latest iterations of the spreading global war as well as completely lost species and ecosystems.
-Like David’s Psalms, they were written from the perspective of abyss, situations in which faith seems futile, and yet the poems express gratitude and celebrate life in all of its manifestations.
+Like David’s Psalms, they were written from the perspective of the abyss and situations in which faith seems futile, and yet the poems express gratitude and celebrate life in all of its manifestations.

 Author: Paweł Kozioł, March 2011, transl.
 Ania Micińska, September 2015; updated by AP, February 2019.

 - Listopad nad Narwią, Biuro Literackie Port Legnica, Legnica 2000;